-It is indeed humbling to have been selected to lead our community of scholars as Concordia’s 8th president.
-I have been at Concordia for 14 years, with most of that time spent teaching and researching in the Faculty of Education, and later as a Dean and then Vice President Academic and Provost.
+I love that I have the opportunity to continue to lead our university as Concordia’s 8th President and Vice-Chancellor.
+I have been at Concordia for 15 years, with most of that time spent teaching and researching in the Faculty of Education, and later as a Dean and then Vice President Academic and Provost.
 I have always been impressed with the students who choose Concordia, and even more impressed with our graduates.
 If there is one thing I know about Concordia it is that our students receive a first-rate education, and that those who choose to come here form lifelong bonds with those they encounter during their studies, be they other students, professors, or staff members.

 Tim Loreman, PhD.